rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: Dan says you want to allow it.

-BT: But "may" is you can if it's available
+BT: But "may" is you can if it's available.

 AWB: "should" if it's available and "no" if it's not.